SUDC FACTS & STATISTICS

-This chart displays the number of unexplained child deaths over recent years in England and Wales.
+This chart displays the number of unexplained child deaths over recent years in England and Wales reported by the Office of National Statistics (ONS).
 The data is visually separated out by year and columns divided by age.
-To view the raw data please click here.
 Due to inconsistencies in certification, it is not advisable to draw conclusions about a change in the incidence of SUDC over time.
 However, it shows the numbers are variable with a range of 27-55 cases reported in a single year; comparable to 1-2 children dying every fortnight.
-The median number of deaths in one year over this time period is 43.
+The median number of deaths in one year over this time period is 42.

 Sudden Unexplained Death in Childhood can affect children of any age from 1-18.
 However, it appears to be most prevalent in toddlers and children in their late teens.
 This distribution of deaths is consistent with international data.

 Most recent ONS data: 2020